25 Epic Places to Visit in Ontario in Winter (2026)

 Barrie is located just 90 minutes from Toronto, and less than 2 hours from Algonquin Provincial Park, which makes it a good in-between of southern and northern Ontario.

-Pro tip: Be sure to make an advance reservation if you plan to eat at Mono Cliff’s Inn on a weekend, as it gets very busy!
+Pro tip: Be sure to make an advance reservation if you plan to eat at any of the local restaurants.
+They’re very popular on weekends

 Skating trails have become very popular in Ontario in winter in recent years.
+There are so many of them, and its such a fun way to go skating.
 Skating on a trail is generally more interesting than just doing circles around an arena, and forest skating trails in particular allow you to spend time in the wilderness as you’re doing it.

-Here are a few skating trails to check out in winter:
+Here are a few skating trails around Ontario to check out in winter:

 - Arrowhead Skating Trail at Arrowhead Provincial Park, a 1.3 km long loop through the Muskoka forest.
+It’s the longest skating trail in Ontario.
 Its also open at night from 6-9pm and is lit with fire lights

 - The Midhurst Skating Trail, takes you through the scenery of trees, as well as old locomotives and other structures representing Simcoe County’ history.
 Just 10 minutes from the heart of Barrie.

 Pro Tip: Skating trails base their opening hours on the weather.
 If the temperature rises too much, they may close for the day.
-Check their website for daily updates.
+Be sure to check websites for all of these places for daily updates.

-Ottawa, the capital of Canada, is a great place to learn about history and culture and Canada, and enjoy some awesome winter activities.
+Ottawa, the capital of Canada, is a great place to learn about history and culture and Canada, and enjoy some awesome winter activities, plus see the beautiful historic buildings covered in snow.
+Ottawa can be a very romantic winter getaway or a fun place to go for families with kids.

 Pro Tip: If you’re heading to Ottawa in winter, consider coming during Winterlude, Ottawa’s 3-week winter festival during the first few weeks of February each year.
 There are ice sculptures, a snow-playground for kids, as well as other special events suitable for families and date nights.
 In 2024, Ottawa’s Winterlude will be held from February 2nd to 14th.

-One of my favourite sites in the wintertime is seeing the Niagara Falls glowing different colours at night.
-In the winter, you don’t have to stay up to late to see it, as the sun sets by 5pm in January.
+- See the falls glowing different colours at night.
+(In the winter, you don’t have to stay up to late to see it, as the sun sets by 5pm in January!)

-Niagara Falls hosts Winter Festival of Lights from November through to February each year, where there are lit up decorations throughout the town.
+- Winter Festival of Lights from November through to February each year, where there are lit up decorations throughout the town, near the falls

 You can drive to Niagara Falls, but there are also lots of easy options for getting to Niagara Falls from Toronto.

-In addition to lots of great outdoor winter activities, Toronto also has lots of fascinating museums to escape the cold, such as the Royal Ontario Museum (largest museum in Canada) and my personal favourite – the Bata Shoe Museum.
-Casa Loma, Toronto’s only castle, is also nice to visit in the winter when you can see the snow-topped castle towers.
+- Casa Loma, Toronto’s only castle, is also nice to visit in the winter when you can see the snow-topped castle towers.

 In order to be centrally located and minimize time outside in the freezing cold, consider staying near Union Station which puts you within walking distance of the Nathan Phillip’s Square outdoor rink, and right near public transit to get anywhere in the city.